-From mid-April to mid-October, catch a free water show every hour at the Buckingham Fountain.
+From mid-April to mid-October, catch a free water show every hour at Buckingham Fountain.
 Go once the sun is setting so you can watch the spouting jets as they dance to music and a beautiful light display.
 This is one of our favorite Chicago Spring activities.

 Chicago Architecture Foundation